peekbank/peekbank/README.md

 And you should see the venv name in your shell (peekbank-env).
 Then install the requirements to the venv:

 `pip3 install -r requirements.txt`

+At this step, if you get an error related to missing `mysql_config` file, make sure that you install the package `libmysqlclient-dev` with `sudo apt install libmysqlclient-dev` (or something similar depending on your OS)

 You should be ready to run the commands below.